-The Republic of Lithuania’s 1922 Constitution included a clause stating that all people were treated equally in the eyes of the law.
-According to a separate provision titled “Rights of National Minorities,” minorities were given a certain degree of autonomy in managing matters related to their national culture, education, charity, and mutual aid, to the amount that was permitted by the law.
+The 1922 Constitution of the Republic of Lithuania included a clause stating that all people were treated equally in the eyes of the law.
+According to a separate provision titled “Rights of National Minorities,” minorities were given a certain degree of autonomy in managing matters related to their national culture, education, charity, and mutual aid, to the extent permitted by the law.
 To run their affairs, communities elected their representative bodies.

 The so-called “honeymoon period”

 The “honeymoon period” is referred to in the historiography of Lithuanian Jews as a short period of 1919–1922.
-Jews had ¬ministers as well as ¬representatives in Seimas.
-The Jewish Kahals (Jewish communities) received extensive privileges under the 1920 law to manage religious affairs, charitable work, social assistance, public education, and the preservation of civil status certificates.
+Jews had ministers as well as representatives in the Lithuanian Parliament (Seimas).
+The Jewish Kahals (Jewish communities) received extensive privileges under the 1920 law to manage religious affairs, charitable work, social assistance and public education.

 Jewish organizations were very successful in accommodating thousands of Jews who had fled Soviet Russia during the period of the civil war there.
-Lithuanian Jews helped many to settle and find work, and to establish a vast network of educational, medical, charitable, social-assistance, and cultural institutions.
+Lithuanian Jews helped many of them to settle, find work, and to establish a vast network of educational, medical, charitable, social assistance, and cultural organizations.

-Unfortunately, the influence of Lithuanian liberal-democratic political forces was waning while right-wing parties were growing stronger like in most other European countries.
+Unfortunately, the influence of Lithuanian democratic political forces was getting weaker while right-wing parties were growing stronger like in many other European countries at that time.
 The state’s recognition of Jewish national autonomy, which included all of its organs, was progressively reduced until it was abolished.

-This also impacted how Jews were portrayed in Seimas and the usage of Yiddish in government institutions.
+This turn towards nationalism also impacted how Jews were portrayed in Seimas and the use of Yiddish in government institutions.
 The Minister for Jewish Affairs left the government in 1924.
-The Jewish National Council’s operations were outlawed.
+The Jewish National Council was abolished.
 The Jewish communal Kahals were disbanded in March 1926.
 The rabbis were given control over civil registration duties.

 - In 1923, a population census was conducted in Lithuania, according to which 2.03 million people lived in the country.
-Of these, 154 thousand people were Jews.
+Of these, 154 thousand people identified themselves as Jews.
 Litvaks lived in almost every town and many larger villages.

 - By 1939, the number of Jews in Lithuania had reached its peak of 210,000 due to immigration and the natural growth of the population.